oktadev/okta-blog/_source/_posts/2019-12-17-react-sass.md

 {% img blog/react-sass/okta-spa.png alt:"Creating a single-page app" width:"800" %}{: .center-image }

 The following screen lets you edit the application's settings.
-Under **Allowed grant types** check the box **Authorization Code**.
+Under **Allowed grant types**, check the box **Authorization Code**.
 Then make sure that the port number is 3000.
 Change the base URI to `http://localhost:3000/` and set the Login Redirect URI to `http://localhost:3000/implicit/callback`.

-Once you are done, you should now see a **Client ID** which you will need later on.
+Once you are done, you will see a **Client ID** which you will need in a minute.

 {% img blog/react-sass/okta-settings.png alt:"The application settings on your Okta dashboard" width:"700" %}{: .center-image }

 ## Set Up Authentication in Your React Sass App

-Okta has created a tool to add authentication to React applications in seconds. .
-These use the Angular Schematics command-line tool to inject code into your skeleton application.
+Okta has created a tool to add authentication to React applications in seconds.
+It uses the Angular Schematics command-line tool to inject code into your skeleton application.
 Install the Schematics CLI on your system by running the following command in your terminal.

 ```bash
 npm i -g @angular-devkit/schematics-cli@0.803.20